Automation Commands

 Automation Commands provide a unified way to automate credential provisioning for users in the organization.
-Using a single Commander action, the admin can create PAM Users, apply rotation settings, perform immediate password updates through the Keeper Gateway, and deliver credentials via one-time share links.
+Using a single Commander action, the admin can create PAM Users, create Active Directory or Entra ID accounts, apply rotation settings, perform immediate password updates through the Keeper Gateway, and deliver credentials via one-time share links or direct vault sharing.
 The result is a repeatable, error-resistant workflow that accelerates employee onboarding and ensures security best practices are followed every time.

-Automates the end-to-end process of creating PAM User credentials with password rotation, folder organization, one-time share creation and secure email delivery.
+Automates the end-to-end process of creating PAM User credentials with optional Active Directory account creation, password rotation, folder organization, and secure credential delivery.

 1. **Parse Configuration** - Validates the provided YAML configuration file